-- The rezone application appears to be in general conformance with the El Paso County Master Plan (including applicable Small Area Plans). - The rezoning application is in compliance with all applicable statuary provisions, including but not limited to C.R.S. §30-28-111 §30-28-113, and §30-28-116. - The rezoning application of proposed land use is compatible with the existing and permitted land uses and zone districts in all directions.

-- The site is suitable for the intended use, including the ability to meet the standards as described in Chapter 5 of the Land Development Code, for the intended zone
+- The rezone application appears to be in general conformance with the El Paso County Master Plan (including applicable Small Area Plans). - The rezoning application is in compliance with all applicable statuary provisions, including but not limited to C.R.S. §30-28-111 §30-28-113, and §30-28-116. - The rezoning application of proposed land use is compatible with the existing and permitted land uses and zone districts in all directions. - The site is suitable for the intended use, including the ability to meet the standards as described in Chapter 5 (including site development, permitting, Erosion and Stormwater Control, and Inspection) of the Land Development Code, for the intended zone district.
+The proposed site also meets applicable Chapter 5 density and dimensional standards.